6 Ways to Fight Caregiver Sleep Deprivation

 It might seem like falling asleep quickly would be easy after a long day of caring for your older adult, running errands, cooking, wrangling doctor’s offices and insurance companies, and working, but that’s not always the case.

-If you’re suffering from caregiver sleep deprivation and struggle with falling asleep at night, staying asleep, or getting quality sleep, don’t miss these 6 smart tips.
+If you’re suffering from caregiver sleep deprivation and struggle with falling asleep at night, staying asleep, or getting quality sleep, don’t miss these six smart tips.

-There are a handful of simple steps you can take to make your bedroom a better place for quality sleep.
+There are a few simple steps you can take to make your bedroom a more conducive environment for quality sleep.

 One tip is to limit light exposure.
 Close the blinds, turn off all lights inside and outside the bedroom, and consider an eye mask.

-Experts have also found that cooler temperatures encourage better quality sleep.
-When possible, adjust your bedroom temperature to between 60 and 67 degrees Fahrenheit.
+Experts have also found that cooler temperatures promote better-quality sleep.
+When possible, adjust your bedroom temperature to between 60°F and 67°F.

-A weighted blanket can also improve quality of sleep.
+A weighted blanket can also improve sleep quality.
 They reduce anxiety, calm nerves, provide comfort, and promote deep sleep.

 Every caregiver has been there.
 Lying in bed awake, unable to fall asleep as item after item gets added to your mental To Do list for an appointment the following day.

-Whether you’re taking your older adult to the doctor, to a specialist, or simply to get a quick screening or test, chances are there are a handful of things you need to coordinate ahead of time.
+Whether you’re taking your older adult to the doctor, a specialist, or simply for a quick screening or test, chances are you'll need to coordinate a few things ahead of time.

 This also gives you more time to remember something you might have forgotten.